 An asbestos test (also called an asbestos survey) should be conducted prior to any renovation or demolition activities in any building of any age.
 In fact, an asbestos survey is required by law prior to these activities for any building materials which may be disturbed.

 You should also be concerned about the ongoing presence of asbestos in older buildings, where asbestos-containing materials may have deteriorated over time.
 This can cause them to release asbestos fibers into the air, creating a hazard for building occupants.
 An asbestos survey is a relatively inexpensive way to ensure your buildings are safe for tenants and employees.

 How Does an Asbestos Test Work?

-A qualified asbestos company will bring in an experienced team to collect samples of potential asbestos-containing building materials.
+A qualified asbestos company will bring in an experienced team with proper asbestos awareness training to collect samples of potential asbestos-containing building materials.
 The samples will be sent to a lab for testing, and a report will be generated based on the results.

 How Much Does an Asbestos Test Cost?